bennoloeffler/deps.new.build.neil-tutorial/README.md

 For tests: http://localhost:8290/
 For app: http://localhost:8280/

-That just wored - by the way:
+That just worked - by the way:
 It does not include a lein project.clj ;-)

 TODO try this: